The Web address of this

 repeatedly

-choose others like us for partners and associates.
+choose others like them for partners and associates.
 That suggests that despite outward appearances,

 many